julialsimpson/AAAS_Air-Sea_Fluxes_Poster34936/README.md

 11) NOAA-GFDL CM2-O Coupled Climate Model Simulations.
 LEAP Data Catalog.
 Columbia University.
 Available at: https://catalog.leap.columbia.edu/feedstock/noaagfdl-cm2o-coupled-climate-model-simulations.
 Griffies, S. (2015).
 A handbook for the GFDL CM2-O model suite.
-> Methods Step 1: Global model input features
+> Methods Step 1: Global model output for use as input features in ML parameterization

 12) Clayson, Carol Anne; Brown, Jeremiah; and NOAA CDR Program (2016).
 NOAA Climate Data Record Ocean Surface Bundle (OSB) Climate Data Record (CDR) of Ocean Heat Fluxes, Version 2.
 NOAA National Center for Environmental Information. doi:doi:10.7289/V59K4885 [November 2024].
 > Methods Step 1: Data to create mapping of global sensible and latent heat fluxes. ***Note that in actual research workflow, these fluxes are calculated using bulk parameterizations.
 Citation is for dataset used to create image on poster.***